 Skip ahead nine years to the summer of 1993 when I finally read Helter Skelter by Vincent Bugliosi and Curt Gentry.
 I am no longer 13 years old and knew a little bit more about the “Family” and serial killers.
 I had seen the movie, Helter Skelter long before then but had not read the book yet.
 So I picked it up and read the book that began, “The story you are about to read will scare the hell out of you.”
 I chuckled a little, like I said I was not 13 anymore, I would not be so easily shocked.
 But it did scare me a little.
 To day it’s still one of my favorite true crime books.
 The thing is just scary.
 Like many cases like these, The Manson case is bizarre and the story of a thief, wanna be rock star, turned serial killer, turned super star has many different craziness to it, and in the book I was reminded of Zero, the kid who played russian roulette with himself and lost in a house full of “Family” Members.
 I started thinking about the nick name “zero”.
 Why did he go by it, who gave it to him?
 To me the name meant so much.
 It was nothing, but zero was something, and if nothing was something, it was also everything.
 Sorry to get so deep there, and it would take a little longer to explain that better, but simply put, a complete nothingness is also everything in its existence.
 It became somewhat of a philosophy for me in my twenty.
 Everything was nothing and nothing was everything.
 I know mumbo jumbo, blah, blah, blah.
 Point is the name zero became sort of symbol for me.

-And finally a few more years later in 1999 while picking out a screen name for my AOL account, and the rest as they say is history.
+And finally a few more years later in 1999 while picking out a screen name for my AOL account, zero became permanent, and the rest as they say is history.

 Many people now call me zero.
 At Fright Dome it is mainly what I am known by.
 Well that and Stranger, but again, that’s another post.
 Wow this post really set up a bunch of other crap about me I can write about.
 I bet a few of you like that.